 At this point of the assembly process we will begin using hardware from the yellow bag in addition to the green bag.
-The 3D printed middle feet will be alongside the hardware bags and note that 12x30 LongMills will have shorter Y-axis rails than pictured.
+The middle feet will be alongside the hardware bags and note that 12x30 LongMills will have shorter Y-axis rails than pictured.

 From the yellow sticker bag, grab four t-nuts.
-For all four middle feet, insert M5-25mm bolts through from the underside and turn them 2 turns with an M5 Allen key into the t-nut from above.
-The t-nuts won't rest naturally yet because they are initially being held up at a particular spot to allow the feet to slide into the rails more easily.
-If you feel even a slight increase in resistance stop turning the bolts.
+For all four middle feet, insert M5-25mm bolts through from the underside and turn them about 2 turns with an M5 Allen key into the t-nut from above.
+Don't tighten them all the way, as we want these bolts slightly loose so we can slide them onto the rail in the next step.